michaeljdeeb/old-bootstrap-website/_includes/resume.markdown

 ###Profile###
-**Software developer looking for a full-time position as a front-end developer.**
+**Software developer looking for a full-time position as a front-end software engineer.**

 ##Education##
 **University of Wisconsin-Stout - Menomonie, WI**